Maurice L. Adams

 Embed:

 Maurice L. Adams describes his experience in training and being one of only two Black officers in his battalion.
 He notes that his unit was decimated after the battle for Hill 421.
-He notes that officers were not being replaced at the end of the war and issues that this created.
+He remembers how after the war, officers were not being replaced, and this caused issues since there were many more enlisted men than officers.

 Share YouTube: